blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 <br>

-## Step 13 - Update your `dingo.yaml` with the new KES key, VRF key and operation certificate
+## Step 13 - Update your `dingo.yaml` with the new KES key, VRF key and Operational Certificate

 Stop the Dingo node by running:
 ```